univention/ox-connector/docs/ox-connector-app/architecture.rst

 #.
 The *Listener Converter* triggers the :term:`Script` in the OX Connector
    Docker container.

 #.
-In the Docker container, the :term:`Script` iterates over the JSON files from
+In the Docker container, the :term:`Script` consumes all the JSON files from
    the :term:`Listener Converter`.

 #.
 After the :term:`SOAP API` received the data and processed them successfully,
    the *Script* deletes each JSON file.

 #.
-The *Listener Converter* waits for 5 seconds and restarts the at step 2.
+The *Listener Converter* waits for 5 seconds and restarts at step 2.

 For more information about the file contents of the :term:`Listener` and :term:`Listener Converter`, see :ref:`architecture-overview`.